cfsworkload/blue-messenger/README.md

 For more information on the Auto-Scaling service please [visit the documentation](https://www.ng.bluemix.net/docs/#services/Auto-Scaling/index.html#autoscaling).

 ## DevOps Pipeline

-This section describes how to setup a blue to green deployment using the DevOps Pipeline.
-Once set up, any changes pushed to your repository will automatically be deployed to the production application in a zero downtime fashion.
+This section describes how to deploy updates to the app with zero downtime using the DevOps Pipeline.
+Once set up, any changes pushed to your repository will automatically be deployed to the production application.
 New instances of the application will be created to match the existing application.
-The appropriate services will then be bound to the new application and the applicaitons workload will be switched to the new deployment.
+The appropriate services will then be bound to the new application and the applications workload will be switched to the new deployment.
 The old iteration of the application is then deleted.
 All of this this is done utilizing Cloud Foundry commands found in the **deploy.sh** script in the root directory of the web IDE.

 1. Update your manifest.yml.